 While visiting Burt’s Bees headquarters in North Carolina, Nicolette wanted to know their stance on the infamous bathroom bill.

 “I was relieved to learn that alongside all their other social consciousness initiatives in the brand, that they have a specific gender affirming policy within the company, standing behind diversity and inclusion and against any act or institutionalization of discrimination, public or private.”

 No brand is too big or too small to have values, morals, and missions as part of their plan.

-Ben and Jerry's is another brand who has not held back from human rights issues.
-The company's CEO, Jostein Solheim, encourages its staff to "loves their fans more than their ice cream."
+Ben and Jerry’s is another brand that has not held back from human rights issues.
+The company’s CEO, Jostein Solheim, encourages its staff to “loves their fans more than their ice cream.”

 Their mission statement reads:

 “Preserving and expanding Ben & Jerry’s social mission, brand integrity, and product quality, by providing social mission-mindful insight and guidance to ensure we’re making the best ice cream possible in the best way possible.”